lexrus/LeetCode.swift/README.md

 > 愚者千虑，必有一得。

 As an idiot of algorithms, I make bold to resolve the problems on [LeetCode](https://leetcode.com).
-And especially, in my favorite - [Swift](http://www.apple.com/swift/).
-Most of the answers were __not__ figured out by myself.
+And especially, in my favorite [Swift](http://www.apple.com/swift/).
+Most of the algorithms were __not__ figured out by myself.

 PLEASE __DO NOT CONTRIBUTE__ until I accomplish all of them.